BambuReviews

 Before a long multi-material print:

+Once the AMS is feeding reliably, the next step is getting clean multicolor with minimal waste — our AMS multicolor guide covers slot ordering, flush tuning, and reducing purge.
 For deeper dives on slicer settings including multi-material support configuration in Bambu Studio, see SlicerGuide’s dedicated guides.

 Related